The-Marcy-Lab-School/se-unit-0-assessment/README.md

 # Unit 0 Lesson 1 Assessment - Introduction to Git and GitHub

 ## Directions
-Find this assignment on [Google Classroom](https://classroom.google.com/u/0/c/Mzc0ODUwNjc2ODNa/a/NDE5MTY1OTM3ODda/details).
-Answer the following questions and submit them in a Google Doc.
+Answer the following questions and write down your responses in the `answers.md` file.
+Be sure to practice good markdown formatting.
+You must commit and push your changes in order to submit this assignment.
+You can either:

+1. Edit the `answers.md` file using the Github UI in the browser, **OR**
+2. Clone down this repository to you local machine, make the appropriate changes to `answers.md`, then commit and push your changes back up to Github.

 ## Assessment Questions
 * What is the purpose of Git?